 For PS4 players, a PlayStation Now subscription includes full access to multiplayer support, even if you have not subscribed to PlayStation Plus.
 Your save files will be compatible on both PC and PS4.

-Additionally, the service added a feature included with Xbox Game Pass: The ability to download games and play them directly on your system.
+The service added a feature included with Xbox Game Pass: The ability to download games and play them directly on your system.
 More than 250 PlayStation 4 games are eligible for download and support DLC and other features you would get in the standard digital versions.
-It’s likely you’ll never need to download them, but doing so in case your internet goes out will let you still enjoy your favorites.
+It’s likely you’ll never need to download them, but doing so in case your internet goes out will ensure you can still enjoy your favorites.

 PlayStation Now currently features some older PlayStation exclusives, including Killzone: Shadow Fall, The Last of Us, Until Dawn, and God of War III: Remastered.
 It also supports a number of third-party games, such as Dishonored, Batman: Arkham Origins, BioShock Infinite, and Saints Row IV.